aranaea/kafka-demo/README.md

 #### Scripted Testing ####

-After starting the stack wich `docker-compose` go into the `tester` directory and run:
+After starting the stack with `docker-compose` go into the `tester ` directory and run:

 ```bash
 python tests.py